Saturday, February 28, 2015

 In many languages with gender, gender congruence adds redundancy somewhat systematically, which helps the brain reconstruct the utterance more reliably.
 Errors still may happen, but the increase in redundancy reduces the risk for error.
 Other ways exist to reduce the risk - longer words, repetition of words, more 'context-sensitive' lexemes, etc, but gender is fairly efficient at it.
 Obviously, if no adjective or article is around to carry congruence, and there's no verb congruence, this added redundancy won't help - but chances are it'll appear often enough to make a difference often enough to be advantageous.

 Another thing gender enables is a simple way of getting some of the benefits of proximate-obviate distinctions, i.e. distinguishing two (or more) third person referents.
 Of course gender is not the only way of resolving this: proximate-obviate systems may resolve which referent is proximate and which is obviate more reliably (i.e. there's always a way of figuring out which is which, unlike when two participants of the same gender co-occur), but this greater reliability generally requires a more complicated marking strategy, and thus the speaker must have planned-ahead far enough (unless obviative marking is mandatory on all non-proximate nouns).
-Obviously, gender will not enable such distinctions for every possible sentence, but there's a significant probability that two nouns you need to refer to will have different genders, and you may often enough benefit enough when they happen to be of different genders that having grammatical genders becomes a good deal.
+Obviously, gender will not enable such distinctions for every possible sentence, but there's a significant probability that two nouns you need to refer to will have different genders, and [you may sufficiently often derive enough benefit from it when they happen to be of different genders] that having grammatical genders becomes a good deal.

 Conversely, gender may help distinguish homophonous nouns by means of the distinct congruence they trigger (thanks to Salmoneus for reminding me of that!).
 Congruence of course also is a powerful thing, see e.g. how the gender system in the Niger-Congo languages enables free word order yet no case marking is needed - the verb agrees with subject and with object, and that is generally sufficient.
 Some ways of achieving free word order without case and gender congruence exist (i.e. animacy hierarchies), but gender seems a rather convenient method.